Divya Sainathan is a writer and editor with a special interest in early childhood education.

 Boil drinking water regularly and drink it warm.
 You can carry a flask with you when you step out.

-Monitor and clean out the things and places around the house where rainwater can collect, potted plants, troughs or dips in the yard or terrace, open containers lying around, open drains or gutters, and waste tyres.
+Monitor and clean around the house where rainwater can collect, especially potted plants, troughs or dips in the yard or terrace, open containers, open drains or gutters, and discarded tyres.

 Cooperate with the municipality workers when they come to inspect your premises and spray larvicide.

-If you don't have a continuous water supply, store water in containers that can be closed tightly.
+If you don't have a continuous water supply, store water in containers with tight lids.
 Take care to replace the lid properly after use.

 Dispose of non-biodegradable waste in sealed bags so that they don't gather rainwater and attract mosquitoes.
 Strictly follow the waste segregation norms.